 Test your emails on all platforms and devices.

 With new versions of smart phones coming out seemingly every day and email clients changing so often, the world of email can be difficult to navigate!
-Remember to test your email messages extensively to make sure no matter what devices or email client someone uses, your emails look great no matter where they’re viewed.
+Remember to test your email messages extensively to make sure no matter what devices or email client someone uses, your emails look great.

 Analyze your email results.

 You’re not done once you’ve launched your email campaign.
 Providing detailed reporting and analysis on your campaigns will help guide your future campaigns.
 Make sure you review open rates, click-through rates, and most importantly, conversion rates.

 Before you even start creating your campaign, set goals for what you want out of the email campaign.
 And we strongly recommend performing an A/B test to confirm that your email design or message is optimized for your supporters and gather data around what works and what doesn’t for your audience.